 At the 28km mark, the route turns away from the dam and begins a series of taxing climbs before dropping down to cross the Odzi River high-level bridge at the 38km mark.
 The river offers a useful watering opportunity for the horses.
 A fairly arduous, 3 km, climb out of the Odzi valley takes riders to the highest point of the day, 1 km short of the night stop.

 There are few suitable camping sites in the area, but one possible site is located 60m SW of the day’s end point in some nondescript scrub.
-Alternatively, riders have the option of loading the horses and backtracking to the cyan ‘Watsomba Link’.
-From there, they may either head up to Juliasdale or back to Mutare for their overnight stay.
+Alternatively, riders have the option of carrying on across the Nyadiri River for a further 2.4kms where open areas on either side of the road offer useful but exposed campsites.

 DAY 11: Distance 42.6 kms